 It sounds like a contradiction.
 Newborns sleep almost the whole day.
 Why can't the accompanying new parents sleep well together?
 Newborns generally cannot sleep more than 1-2 hours in a row.
 It's like they have an alarm clock installed in their bodies, turning on a switch that makes them cry every 1-2 hours.
 Not to mention the annoying startle reflex, which will forcefully wake the baby up.
 It's not until new parents, normally moms, address their needs -- usually being hungry, peeing, pooping, or frightened -- that they don't go back to sleep.

 If it is only during the day, it seems to be able to be OK.
 But what if it's 24 hours a day, for a month?

+Some mothers already suffer from insomnia in the early pregnancy - and unfortunately, that is not the end of torture.
 Let us mourn the sluggishness and dark circles under the eyes of new mothers who are weak and in the desperate need of rest after childbirth.

 Some angel babies can sleep through the night when they are a few months old.
 The fatigue of the novice parents can be fully resolved at night, so that they have sufficient energy to deal with the chores of the next day.
 But some babies, until the age of 6 months, only need a few hours of rest during the day, and they also need to wake up several times at night, tossing the new parents did not have to breathe.